Specialization and Research Interests

 Engagement Manager, McKinsey & Company, 1999-2003

 Please do not contact me regarding summer internship or visiting student positions.
 We currently have no open positions.
-We also cannot respond to enquiries regarding student, postdoc, or visiting professor positions due to the volume of unsolicited requests.
+We also cannot respond to inquiries regarding student, postdoc, or visiting professor positions due to the volume of unsolicited requests.